uzix2137/my-page/README.md

-# my-page is my first page so please dont comment bad
+# my-page is my first page so please don't comment